-This involves two year and a half old male domestic short hair cat siblings.
-During play occasionally, one jumps on top of the other and straddles one on the bottom’s back and grabs the nape of his brother’s neck (the same area that momma kitties pick up their little ones from) with, I am assuming, his teeth and holds him there for upwards of a minute.
+This involves two-and-a-half-year-old male domestic short hair cat siblings.
+Occasionally, during play, one jumps on top of the other’s back, grabbing the nape of his brother’s neck with his teeth and holding him there for upwards of a minute.
 The one on the bottom is in total submission and doesn’t move.
-There is no growling, hissing or otherwise negative aggressive behavior during this time.
-Since day one they have never fought and have always gotten along great.
+There is no growling, hissing, or otherwise negative aggressive behavior during this time.
+Since day one, they have never fought and have always gotten along great.
 Is this a way of the one showing his male dominance over the other and saying “don’t mess with me!”?
-The one that is on top never does this to any of the other kitties in the house (there’s another brother the same age, his momma, a very loving big daddy that loves them to no end who is four and an older male that is approximately ten.
-At your convenience, please advise.
+The one that is on top never does this to any of the other kitties in the house (there’s another brother the same age, his momma, a very loving big daddy that loves them to no end who is four, and an older male that is approximately ten.
+Please advise at your convenience.

 Hi – thanks for your email.
-You wrote that you have two cats that are 1 ½ years old and one of them “jumps on top of the other and straddles one on the bottom’s back and grabs the nape of his brother’s neck (the same area that momma kitties pick up their little ones from) with, I am assuming, his teeth and holds him there for upwards of a minute.”
+You wrote that you have two cats that are 2 ½ years old and one of them “jumps on top of the other’s back, grabbing the nape of his brother’s neck with his teeth and holding him there for upwards of a minute.”

-The behavior you describe mimics the breeding posture and behavior.
+The action you describe mimics the breeding posture and behavior.
 This can be a pleasure thing or a dominance thing.
-Some cats will do this because they like to…and will do it to other cats, stuffed animals, dogs, etc.
+Some cats will do this because they like to… and will do it to other cats, stuffed animals, dogs, etc.

 If it doesn’t bother your other cat – then maybe it is not worth worrying about.
 Make sure the cat doing this behavior has plenty of playtime, toys, and stimulation.
 This may help.